BIM Content Creation for Manufacturers and Suppliers

 LOD refers to the level of intricacy in the appearance of the object.
-Many manufacturers and suppliers may get carried away here and expect the appearance of their BIM object to be an exact model of their product, down to the finest detail.
+Many manufacturers and suppliers may get carried away here and expect the appearance of their BIM object to be an exact model of their product, even down to the finest detail.
 Building Information Models are after all referred to as a “digital twin”.
-It is though important to note that this approach can cause problems as BIM objects that include overly intricate levels of detail can impede performance when used in projects.
+It’s important to note that this approach can cause problems as BIM objects that include overly intricate levels of detail can impede performance when used in projects.

 Within Revit, objects can be made with three levels of detail – fine, medium and coarse.
 The following acts as a guide to what geometry should be included at each level of detail:

 Common sense should be determined at each level of detail.
 Geometry that will not be visible when the component is placed into a project environment should not be included in the BIM object.
 As an example, for a desk that includes a drawer, only the drawer face should be modelled.
 As modelling the entire drawer is likely to be unneeded geometry and will only slow down the project model (which will be made up of potentially thousands of other BIM objects).

 It really is best to err on the side of caution when it comes to selecting how much 3D geometry should be modelled.
 With the best approach being to avoid overly intricate 3D models adopting a less is more approach, when it comes to adding technical parameters you should aim to add as much information about your product as possible within your BIM object.